 - This is not the time or venue to debate political issues such as offshore drilling, marriage equality, or the legalization of marijuana.
 While we all may feel passionately about these issues, publicizing our feelings may distract from our primary focus.
 Our job is to get the community fluent enough to have such discussions in the language after we’ve left.

 - We need to be mindful about publicizing the language and the project through social media or other means without explicit permission from community members.

 - We also need to avoid making the assumption that everyone should feel obligated to learn their heritage language.
 Many people don’t, and it’s not our job to judge or argue with them.

-Please note: Although interns are volunteering their time, the host community will be paying for transportation, lodging, and food.
+Please note: Although interns are volunteering their time, the host community will be paying for their transportation, lodging, and food.
 This amounts to thousands of dollars per intern for the summer.
 Additionally, the conduct of the WAYK interns reflects on our organization and can affect our relationships with future partner communities.
 Because of this, all WAYK interns will be held to the highest standards of integrity and trust.
 As a team, our first priority must be to the language and the host community, and if there is a situation where this priority is not respected, it is possible that a participant will be asked to leave the program early, no questions asked.

 Thank you for taking the time to read through these expectations.
 We hope that gives you a